nemzes/docker-weasyprint/README.md

-# docker-weasyprint
+# docker-weasyprint-service

 This is a very simple Dockerfile based on [Alpine Linux](https://www.alpinelinux.org).
 It creates a very small (105MB+) [weasyprint](https://github.com/Kozea/WeasyPrint) service.
-It uses a wsgi server by [aquavitae](https://github.com/aquavitae/docker-weasyprint) to provide weasyprint as a web service.
+It uses a wsgi server by [aquavitae](https://github.com/aquavitae/docker-weasyprint) to provide WeasyPrint as a web service.

-A sample docker-compose configuration is as follows:

-    services:
-        weasyprint:
-            build: .
-            ports:
-              - '5001:5001'
+Building:

+    docker build -t weasyprint-service .

+Running locally:

+    docker run --rm -p 8000:80 --name weasyprint-01 weasyprint-service

-To use, `POST` some HTML to `localhost:5001/pdf`.
+To use, `POST` some HTML to `localhost:8000/pdf`.
 The response will be a rendered pdf file.

-### Health Checks

-A `GET` to `localhost:5001/health` should result in an `ok` response.

-A `GET` to `localhost:5001/version` should output the weasyprint version (currently `0.39`).
+## Endpoints

+- GET `/version`; the WeasyPrint version.
+- GET `/health`; service health status.
+- POST to `/pdf?filename=myfile.pdf`.
+The body should contain HTML. `filename` is the suggested filename for the file being returned.
+- POST to `/multiple?filename=myfile.pdf`.
+The body should contain a JSON array of HTML strings.
+They will each be rendered and combined into a single PDF. `filename` is the suggested filename for the file being returned.

-### Fonts
+## Fonts

-In order to make fonts available to weasyprint, simply copy them into `./fonts` and build the image.
+In order to make fonts available to WeasyPrint, copy them into `./fonts` and build the image.